ThemeBoy/SportsPress-for-Soccer/readme.txt

 Yes, CSV importers are included with the core SportsPress plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.

 == Changelog ==

+= 0.9.5 =
+* Tweak - Use primary player performance option to append own goals.
+* Tweak - Change fields to grounds.

 = 0.9.4 =
 * Localization - Enable loading translation files from directory.